dazhwu/pydynpd/README.md

 plm | R
 panelvar | R
 pdynmc | R

+To compare pydynpd with similar packages, we performed a benchmark test.
+More specifically, for each package we run 100 times to estimate the same model with the same data.
+Their estimates and running times (i.e., total running time of 100 tests) are shown in table below.
+Scripts of this test are included in the "Benchmark" folder.
 ### Benchmarks

 estimates   | pydynpd | xtabond2 | plm | panelvar | pdynmc 1   | pdynmc 2